grodansparadis/vscp-doc-spec/vscp_websocket.md

 }
 ```

-Get the version for the VSCP daemon.
+Get the version for the websocket protocol supported by the interface.

 The reply is the following object